AshCoolman/semantic-frontend-versioning/README.md

 # Semantic frontend versioning

-This project is to see what a semver-like versioning system for front-end projects would look like

 ## Aim

+Frontend can have zero-dependents.
+This project proposes a semver-like versioning system for frontend projects

+Specific aims:
-To describe the amount of difference/complexity between different versions To exist along side Semver if it is used
+- describe the amount of difference/complexity between different versions
+- exist along side Semver if it is used

 ## Rules